karlyndiary/AtliQ-Hardware-Sales-Insights-Data-Analysis/README.md

 #### Data Cleaning - Power  Query

 1. The market table has two international markets with no zones allocated.
-Filtering it out using the dropdown.
+Filtering it out using the dropdown. or Market table -> Home tab -> Transform data -> Transform data
 ```
 = Table.SelectRows(sales_markets, each ([zone] <> ""))
 ```